 A significant portion of our operating revenues are derived from the products and services sold at our largest retail distributors.
-As a percentage of total operating revenues, operating revenues derived from products and services sold at the store locations of Walmart was approximately 20.0% for the three months ended March 31, 2022.
+As a percentage of total operating revenues, operating revenues derived from products and services sold at the store locations of Walmart were approximately 21.0% for the three and six months ended June 30, 2022, respectively.
 We expect that Walmart will continue to have a significant impact on our operating revenues in future periods, particularly in our Consumer Services segment.
 It would be difficult to replace Walmart and the operating revenues derived from products and services sold at their stores.
-Accordingly, the loss of Walmart or any significant decrease in customers' spending levels and ability or willingness to purchase our account products through Walmart, for any reason, including due to the COVID-19 pandemic, would have a material adverse effect on our business and results of operations.
+Accordingly, the loss of Walmart or any significant decrease in customers' spending levels and ability or willingness to purchase our account products through Walmart, for any reason, including due to the COVID-19 pandemic and rising inflation, would have a material adverse effect on our business and results of operations.
 In addition, any publicity associated with the loss of any of our large retail distributors, significant BaaS partners, third-party processors or other major consumers could harm our reputation, making it more difficult to attract and retain consumers, BaaS partners, third-party processors and other retail distributors, and could lessen our negotiating power with our remaining and prospective retail distributors, BaaS partners, third-party processors and consumers.

 The term of our Walmart Money Card agreement (which governs the MoneyCard program) expires on January 31, 2027, unless renewed under its automatic renewal provision, which provides for a one-year extension.
 Our contracts with Walmart and our other largest retail distributors can in limited circumstances, such as our material breach or insolvency or, in the case of Walmart, our failure to meet agreed-upon service levels, certain changes in control, and our inability or unwillingness to agree to requested pricing changes, be terminated by these retail distributors on relatively short notice.
 There can be no assurance that we will be able to continue our relationships with our largest retail distributors, significant BaaS partners, third-party processors or consumers on the same or more favorable terms in future periods or that our relationships will continue beyond the terms of our existing contracts with them.
+For example, during the three months ended June 30, 2022, we and several business partners failed to reach agreement on renewal of their agreements with us, and we are also in the midst of a dispute with Uber over their obligations under our agreements with them.
 Our operating revenues and results of operations could suffer if, among other things, any of our retail distributors, significant BaaS partners, third-party processors or consumers renegotiates, terminates or fails to renew, or to renew on similar or favorable terms, its agreement with us or otherwise chooses to modify the level of support it provides for our products.